AgusDharmaUDEL93/sigagak_flutter_app/README.md

 ## Getting Started

 First you need to install flutter on your computer.
 You can follow the instructions on the official website [here](https://flutter.dev/docs/get-started/install).
+Flutter is a cross-platform framework that allows you to build native apps for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.

 ## Running the app